Skip to main content

 Initialization

 The init function is your main entry point to configure and initialize the converter engine.
 It returns a Converter instance that can parse HTML and convert it into document formats like DOCX, PDF, or Markdown.
-Through init, you can register custom adapters, tag handlers, middleware, and default styles to control how HTML is interpreted and styled.
+Through init, you can register custom adapters, tag handlers, plugins, and default styles to control how HTML is interpreted and styled.

 Quick Start